 4. LASALLE College of the Arts

 LASALLE College of the Arts is a private art school with a campus in the Rochor area.
 It’s comprised of six geometrically-designed buildings around a central courtyard covered by a single roof.
 The courtyard is open to the public and walking through it feels like you’re going through a canyon made of steel and glass.

 5. People’s Park Complex

 People’s Park Complex is a residential high-rise on Eu Tong Sen Street in Chinatown.
 The first few floors of the complex houses a shopping center, at the top of which is this roofdeck where you can take this picture.

 NOTE: I didn’t notice it at first but there’s a (not so prominent) sign on a wall that says this is private property.
 Apparently, you need permission to take pictures up here, a consequence perhaps of too many Instagrammers taking selfies.
 I even asked a security guard how to get up here and he didn’t advise me it was prohibited, so I don’t know how strictly they enforce that rule.
 Nonetheless, proceed at your own risk.
 This is Singapore after all.

 POINTS OF INTEREST IN SINGAPORE

 I put together the map below to help you understand where everything is.
+Click on the link for a live version of the map.
 Most of the places recommended in this guide are pinned on this map.